mjisan/starter-hugo-academic/content/home/experience.md

     location: Dhaka, Bangladesh
     date_start: '2013-12-01'
     date_end: '2015-08-15'
+    description: |2-
-    description: Present and Future Scenario of Storm Surge and Inundation in Coastal Bangladesh
+        * Present and Future Scenario of Storm Surge and Inundation in Coastal Bangladesh.
+        * Evaluating the efficiency of coastal polders using Delft3D hydrodynamic model.

 design:
   columns: '2'